THE CONTENT OF THIS BLOG MAY BE TRIGGERING

 It is only now I realise it wasn’t romantic at all, I was a victim of rape.
 It’s almost impossible to ever put into words what I have gone through without blaming myself in some way, without belittling my thoughts and feelings when I compare myself to other victims.
 It is impossible not to question myself, and there are still things I know I could have done differently to stop it happening.
 At the vulnerable age of 18 I entered university unbelievably naive, trusting everyone as though they were a member of my own family – never once thinking that by the time I reached 22 – instead of celebrating my summer birthday I would instead be awaiting a court case against my ex boyfriend.
 It is very easy for me to look back now and kick myself over why I continued seeing him after the initial rape, despite how obvious it seemed to me then.
 He took everything from me, he took my sparkle and I forced myself to love him – and after some time I really did.
 I turned a blind eye to the fact I cried myself to sleep most nights with his body weight on top of me, I ignored the pain I was in and how much I begged him to stop – I ignored how he shrugged his shoulders when I bled because of how rough he was, simply to leave my bedroom with a kiss on the forehead each day like it was all ok again.
 I ignored his complete indifference every time I tried to explain what he was doing to me, how it was wrong – just to receive a response that I enjoyed it, and how he liked it best when I cried.

-Come February, the last time he forced himself on me, I went to the police with the encouragement I needed and am now awaiting the trial in June.
-Whilst parts of this process have made me want to hide, at times want to die, want to go back to him I have forced myself to remain strong – I will not be his victim any more.
-I hope this summer I get the justice so many people deserve, but whilst I have doubt in the pit of my stomach as to whether he will ever answer for his actions – I thank God that I got away, that I had the support and strength I needed in those few minutes where I made my decision – I hope people realise that it is possible, that all is not lost, that it is up to you to fight against it, it is up to us for our voices to finally be heard.
+Come February 2013, the last time he forced himself on me, I went to the police with the encouragement and after a long and laborious process – it went to trial.
+Parts of this process have made me want to hide, at times want to die, want to go back to him I forced myself to remain strong – I made the decision to stop being his victim.
+Whilst I did not get the justice that I deserved and so many others, something that will kill me a little every single day for the rest of my life - I thank God that I got away, that I had the support and strength I needed in those few minutes where I made my decision – I hope people realise that it is possible, that all is not lost, that it is up to you to fight against it, it is up to us for our voices to finally be heard.